U.S. sees no red flags from Chinese sell-off in Treasuries

-LONDON, June 24 (Reuters) - The U.S. Treasury Department sees no big sell-off in U.S. Trsauries from China, one of the biggest sovereign investors in the world.
+LONDON (Reuters) - The U.S. Treasury Department sees no big sell-off in U.S. Treasuries from China, one of the biggest sovereign investors in the world.

-“I‘m sceptical it’s a material risk.
+“I‘m skeptical it’s a material risk.
 It would be against their interests to sell off.
 It would be surprising if that happened.
-Right now one wants to be cautious, not seeing massive red flags,” Seth Carpenter, acting assistant secretary for financial markets in the U.S. Treasury department told a bond conferencce in London.
+Right now one wants to be cautious, not seeing massive red flags,” Seth Carpenter, acting assistant secretary for financial markets in the U.S. Treasury department told a bond conference in London.

 Reporting by Emelia Sithole-Matarise and Anirban Nag; editing by xxAnirban Nag